DidacV/DataStructuresAlgorithms_A2/README.md

 1. *Subject specific*

- ⋅⋅⋅To test your ability to design, analyse and implement algorithms.
+ ⋅⋅*To test your ability to design, analyse and implement algorithms.

 2. *Transferable skills*

+ ⋅⋅*Describing algorithms using pseudo-code

- ⋅⋅⋅Describing algorithms using pseudo-code; use of mathematical notation when analysing algorithms; computer programming, use of drawing tools.
+ ⋅⋅*Use of mathematical notation when analysing algorithms

+ ⋅⋅*Computer programming

+ ⋅⋅*Use of drawing tools

 **Learning outcomes:**

 1. *Subject specific*

- ⋅⋅⋅Increased experience of problem-solving and algorithm design and analysis; further experience of programming in Java; increased awareness of the importance of algorithm complexity.
+ ⋅⋅*Increased experience of problem-solving and algorithm design and analysis

+ ⋅⋅*Further experience of programming in Java

+ ⋅⋅*Increased awareness of the importance of algorithm complexity